supervisely-ecosystem/export-to-kitti-3d/README.md

 ## Overview
 Converts [Supervisely](https://docs.supervise.ly/data-organization/00_ann_format_navi) format to [KITTI 3D](http://www.cvlibs.net/datasets/kitti/) and creates a downloadable link in the current `Workspace` -> `Tasks` page.
 Backward compatible with [`Import KITTI 3D`](https://github.com/supervisely-ecosystem/import-kitti-3d) app.

 App checks annotations for the given supervisely pointcloud project scenes and sort all scenes within the project to `training` and `testing`.
 All project scenes with figures will be placed to `training`, and all scenes without figures will be placed to `testing`.
+Scenes without `photo context` **will be ignored**.

 ## How To Run
 **Step 1**: Add app to your team from [Ecosystem](https://ecosystem.supervise.ly/apps/export-to-kitti-3d) if it is not there.